kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 - Separation of infrastructure and workload management.
 - The focus here is on workload management, and that strictly reads an inventory of infrastructure.
-- What passes from inventory to workload management is kcp TMC Location and SyncTarget objects.
+- What passes from inventory to workload management is TMC Location and SyncTarget objects.
-- Use of a kcp workspace as the container for the central spec of a workload.
+- Use of a workspace as the container for the central spec of a workload.
 - Propagation of desired state from center to edge, as directed by EdgePlacement objects and the Location and SyncTarget objects they reference.
 - Interfaces designed for a large number of edge clusters.
-- Interfaces designed with the intention that edge clusters operate independently of each other and the center (e.g., can tolerate only occasional connectivity) and thus any "service providers" (in the technical sense from kcp) in the center or elsewhere.
+- Interfaces designed with the intention that edge clusters operate independently of each other and the center (e.g., can tolerate only occasional connectivity) and thus any "service providers" in the center or elsewhere.
 - Rule-based customization of desired state.
 - Propagation of reported state from edge to center.
 - Summarization of reported state in the center.